 - Your own money (bootstrapping)

 Using your own money to fund your business is the quickest way to fast-track your success rate.
 It defeats your tendency to procrastinate and accelerates the speed of executing your business plans.
 The benefits of bootstrapping are no monthly repayment, No interest to pay, No early payment termination clause, and No contracts to sign.
-If you have the funds, use your own money.

 - Using other people’s money (Investors, Angels, JV, Crowdfunding)